rebelzach/jekyll-events/README.md

 # jekyll-events

 Lets you create posts that represent future events.
-They're post's but in the future!
+They're posts but in the future!
+Great for schedules and calendars.

 Basic Setup
 -----------